A Simple Mattress Buying Guide – How to Choose a Perfect Mattress

 - The range of available mattresses in one store is often limited, so you may have to visit several of them.

-- Salespersons can be quite “aggresive” trying to seel a particular mattress to you.
+- Salespersons can be quite “aggressive” trying to seel a particular mattress to you.

-- There are usually very high prices for mattresse, as the owners of stores have to pay rent and the salary to the consultants.
+- There are usually very high prices for mattresses, as the owners of stores have to pay rent and the salary to the consultants.

 - One can find it difficult to choose a mattress in a store, as some of them actively promote particular brands and it may influence the choice.